-In accordance with the Public Audit Act, 2004 (Act No. 25 of 2004) (PAA) and the general notice issued in terms thereof, I have a responsibility to report on the usefulness and reliability of the reported performance information against predetermined objectives for selected development priority presented in the annual performance report.
-I performed procedures to identify material findings but not to gather evidence to express assurance.
+- 19. In accordance with the Public Audit Act, 2004 (Act No. 25 of 2004) (PAA) and the general notice issued in terms thereof, I have a responsibility to report on the usefulness and reliability of the reported performance information against predetermined objectives for selected key performance areas presented in the annual performance report.
+I performed procedures to identify material findings but not to gather evidence to express assurance. - 20.
 My procedures address the usefulness and reliability of the reported performance information, which must be based on the municipality's approved performance planning documents.
 I have not evaluated the completeness and appropriateness of the performance indicators included in the planning documents.
 My procedures do not examine whether the actions taken by the municipality enabled service delivery.
-My procedures also do not extend to any disclosures or assertions relating to planned performance strategies and information in respect of future periods that may be included as part of the reported performance information.
+My procedures do not extend to any disclosures or assertions relating to the extent of achievements in the current year or planned performance strategies and information in respect of future periods that may be included as part of the reported performance information.
 Accordingly, my findings do not extend to these matters.

-I evaluated the usefulness and reliability of the reported performance information in accordance with the criteria developed from the performance management and reporting framework, as defined in the general notice, for the following selected key performance areas presented in the municipality's annual performance report for the year ended 30 June 2020:
+21. I evaluated the usefulness and reliability of the reported performance information in accordance with the criteria developed from the performance management and reporting framework, as defined in the general notice, for the following selected key performance areas presented in the municipality's annual performance report for the year ended 30 June 2021:

-Key performance area Pages in the annual performance report Key performance area (KPA) 2: Service delivery and infrastructure development 64 - 79 of the APR 2019-20
+Key performance area Pages in the annual performance report Key performance area - Service delivery and Infrastructure development 106 - 161

-I performed procedures to determine whether the reported performance information was properly presented and whether performance was consistent with the approved performance planning documents.
-I performed further procedures to determine whether the indicators and related targets were measurable and relevant, and assessed the reliability of the reported performance information to determine whether it was valid, accurate and complete.

-The material findings in respect of the reliability of the selected key performance areas are as follows:
+- 22. I performed procedures to determine whether the reported performance information was properly presented and whether performance was consistent with the approved performance planning documents.
+I performed further procedures to determine whether the indicators and related targets were measurable and relevant, and assessed the reliability of the reported performance information to determine whether it was valid, accurate and complete. - 23.
+The material findings on the usefulness and reliability of the performance information of the selected key performance area are as follows:

-KEY PERFORMANCE AREA (KPA) 2: SERVICE DELIVERY & INFRASTRUCTURE DEVELOPMENT
+KEY PERFORMANCE AREA: SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Various indicators